elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Parse transform

 Elixir compiles directly into BEAM byte code.
 This means that Elixir code can be called from Erlang and vice versa, without the need to write any bindings.
-In order to avoid conflicts with Erlang, Elixir modules are prefixed by the word `__MAIN__` and separated using `-`:
+In order to avoid conflicts with Erlang, Elixir modules are prefixed by the word `Elixir` and separated using `-`:

 Consider the following module in Elixir: